abel-otegbola/Formilio/README.md

-## (Formilio) endpoint generation web application
+## Formilio - endpoint generation web application

+👋 Hey, There!

-A next-js website for creation of endpoint to use in static pages and get submissions, email submissions and respond automatically.
+The website helps you create endpoints to use in static pages and get submissions, email submissions and respond automatically.

 <hr>

-# Features
+# 😎 Features

 - Generate endpoint url to use for your static form
 - Add autorespond functionality